feum-aarhus/feum-platform/_events/flawless-set.md

     country: ???
 music_list: []
 ---
 ◈ We are thrilled to announce this special all-day event — a daytime festival & a club night — a celebration of art, community and underground music.
-Join us under the bridge for a vibrant day filled with great music and more!
+Join us under the bridge for a vibrant day filled with 17 hours of great music and more!

 ◈ From local heroes to legends, from noon till dawn, we have a packed lineup that will keep you floating and bouncing all day and all night.